Academics

 3. Offered in spring semester only.

-5. Students enrolled in this course level may also enroll in JAS 310: Intercultural Perspectives on Japanese Society, a content course conducted in Japanese.
+5. Offered in winter program and spring semester only.
+Students enrolled in this course level may also enroll in JAS 310: Intercultural Perspectives on Japanese Society, a content course conducted in Japanese.

-6. The enrollment cap of JPL 442 is 15 students.
-If more than 15 students register, priority will be given to students who are NOT concurrently enrolled in JPL 521 or 522.
+6. The enrollment cap of JPL416 is 15 students.
+If more than 15 students register, priority will be given to students who are NOT concurrently enrolled in JPL417 or 427.